Oisin-Mealy-SKC/Oisin-Mealy-SKC/README.md

 - 👋 Hi, I’m @Oisin-Mealy-SKC
 - 👀 I’m interested in python
 - 🌱 I’m currently learning Python and HTML
-- 💞️ I’m looking to collaborate on Pythob
+- 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me 17-0102@stkieranscollege.ie

 <!---